SharePoint/sp-dev-docs/docs/spfx/viva/design/designing-card.md

 - The secondary button can used either on its own or in conjunction with the primary button if two actions are needed (only available in large-size card layouts).
 If it's used with the primary button, make sure it is linked to the second most important action on the card.
 In that case, the card itself will become the least important action.
 - For button labels, use concise and clear text that accurately reflects button behavior.
 For example 'View tasks' can be better than only 'View'.
 - Make sure each interaction on the card is unique.
 - Design cards to avoid making users jump around to different experiences.
-For example, it's ideal if you can keep interactions within the Viva Connections app using Quick view.
+For example, it's ideal if you can keep interactions within the Viva Connections app using Quick View.
 The next best is to keep user interactions within the dashboard.

 > [!NOTE]
 > Due to lack of space: